manish-garodia/manish-garodia/common/mg-library/procedures/compute-instance-custom-image/compute-instance-custom-image.md

 1. Modify the rule and click **Save changes**.

+## Task 5: Manage resources in your tenancy

+- Move resources between compartments
+- Edit instance name
+- Terminate an instance
+- Export custom image
+- Delete an image
+- Increase boot volume of an instance

 <if type="hidden">

 ## Task 5: Set up the instance post creation **wip**